Biorthogonal resource theory of genuine quantum superposition: Introduction

-\textit{Introduction.} --- Quantum coherence is regarded as a basis-dependent notion of nonclassicality in view of its definition as the quantum superposition with respect to a fixed orthonormal basis.
-On the other hand, quantum correlations which are known as entanglement and more generally discord~\cite{Vedral-2001, Zurek-2002, 2010_PRL_VV_CorrWithRelEnt}, are independent of specific basis choices that can be made under local unitary transformations, though their essence is solely the quantum coherence shared in composite systems.
+Quantum coherence is regarded as a basis-dependent notion of nonclassicality in view of its definition as the quantum superposition with respect to a fixed orthonormal basis.
+On the other hand, quantum correlations, encompassing quantum entanglement~\cite{2009HorodeckiEnt} and more broadly quantum discord~\cite{Vedral-2001, Zurek-2002, 2010_PRL_VV_CorrWithRelEnt}, remain invariant under local unitary transformations.
+However, their essence is solely the quantum coherence shared in composite systems.
 In a sense, these quantities appears as basis-independent manifestations of quantum coherence~\cite{2015_PRA_CoherenceAndDiscord, 2016_PRA_CorrelatedCoherenceAndDiscordAndEnt, 2017_PRA_DiscordlikeCorrOfCoh, 2018_PhysicsReports_CorrelatedCoherenceAndGeoDiscord, 2019_PRA_PartialCoherence}.
+Bell states, which exhibit maximum bipartite entanglement, serve as an illustrative example.
+Within these states, quantum coherence is entirely distributed over the joint system without being localized in subsystems, irrespective of local basis choices.

 Interesting questions arise in any attempt to extend this unified framework to include quantum superposition as shown in Fig.~\ref{Fig::Piramit}.
 Does quantum superposition conceptually contain quantum coherence and quantum correlations as particular subsets?
-If so, can we argue that an entangled or discordant state must have not only non-zero coherence but also a non-zero superposition in any basis that is available under local unitary transformations?
-Otherwise, should we seek other notions of nonclassicality that can give rise to quantum coherence and correlations except the quantum superposition?
-Here, we will approach these questions using the quantum resource theories~\cite{2016_QRT, 2019_QRT}.
+If so, can we argue that an entangled or discordant state must possess not only non-zero coherence but also non-zero superposition in any basis achievable through local unitary transformations?
+Otherwise, should we seek other notions of nonclassicality that can give rise to quantum coherence and correlations apart from quantum superposition?
+Here, we will approach these questions using quantum resource theories~\cite{2016_QRT, 2019_QRT, TJP2023}.

+Each resource theory categorizes all conceivable quantum states into two groups: \textit{resource} and \textit{free}, based on their behavior under a defined set of restricted quantum operations permitted for state manipulation.
+For example, in the resource theory of entanglement~\cite{2009HorodeckiEnt}, free states are separable, and it remains impossible to generate an entangled state from these states using solely local operations and classical communication.
+Similarly, in the resource theory of quantum superposition, incoherent mixtures such as those depicted below: